brywiser/bbrouder-food-blog/_recipes/pumpkinPie.md

 6. Reduce oven temprature to 350F, bake until a toothpick or knife inserted into the center comes out clean.
 About 40 minutes.
 Remove from oven and cool completely before serving, roughly 2 hours.

 *Recipe adapted from Betty Crocker*
+*To Print this recipe just open your browser's print option*